PaddlePaddle/PaddleSpeech/docs/source/install.md

 - C++ compilation environment
 - Hip: For Linux and Mac, do not use command `sh` instead of command `bash` in installation document.

-## Easy: Get the Basic Function (Support Linux, Mac and Windows)
+## Easy: Get the Basic Function (Support Linux, Mac, and Windows)
-- If you are newer to `PaddleSpeech` and want to experience it easily without your own machine.
+- If you are newer to `PaddleSpeech` and want to experience it easily without your machine.
 We recommend you to use [AI Studio](https://aistudio.baidu.com/aistudio/index) to experience it.
 There is a step-by-step tutorial for `PaddleSpeech` and you can use the basic function of `PaddleSpeech` with a free machine.
 - If you want to use the command line function of Paddlespeech, you need to complete the following steps to install `PaddleSpeech`.
-For more information about how to use command line function , you can see the [cli](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/paddlespeech/cli).
+For more information about how to use the command line function, you can see the [cli](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/paddlespeech/cli).
 ### Install Conda
 Conda is a management system of the environment.
 You can go to [minicoda](https://docs.conda.io/en/latest/miniconda.html)  (select a version py>=3.7) to download and install the conda.
 And then Install  conda dependencies for `paddlespeech` :